Areas of specialization

 Over the next year, I will be developing a new research agenda, which combines my interest in South Asia with diaspora politics in Canada.
 To this end I am working on an exploratory piece on the recalibration of Canada’s foreign policy towards South Asia and how it has been influenced by its South Asian diasporic population.

 Mufti, Mariam, Niloufer Siddiqui and Sahar Shafqat (eds.).
-Pakistan’s Political Parties: Surviving Against all Odds.
-Washington, D.C., Georgetown University Press. (forthcoming March 2020).
+2020.
+Pakistan’s Political Parties: Surviving between Dictatorship and Democracy.
+Washington, D.C., Georgetown University Press.

 Mufti, Mariam.
+2019.
 “The Impact of Multi-level Governance on Women’s Representation in Pakistan”.
 In The Handbook of Gender, Diversity and Federalism, edited by Jill Vickers, Cheryl Collier and Joan Grace.
-Edward Elgar Publishers. (forthcoming 2019)
+263-279.
+Edward Elgar Publishers.

 Javid, Hassan and Mariam Mufti.
 “Candidate-Party Linkages: Why do Candidates Stick with Losing Parties”.
-In Pakistan’s Political Parties: Surviving Against All Odds, edited by Mariam Mufti, Niloufer Siddiqui and Sahar Shafqat.
-Washington, D. C.: Georgetown University Press (forthcoming March 2020)
+In Pakistan’s Political Parties: Surviving Between Dictatorship and Democracy, edited by Mariam Mufti, Niloufer Siddiqui and Sahar Shafqat, 144-162 Washington, D. C.: Georgetown University Press (forthcoming March 2020)

 Mufti, Mariam.
 2016.
 “Factionalism and indiscipline in Pakistan’s party-political system” in State and Nation-building in Pakistan: Beyond Islam and Security, edited by Roger D. Long, Yunas Samad, Gurharpal Singh, and Ian Talbot, 60-76.
 London: Routledge (refereed)